xavierholt/cs40/README.md

 # CS 40

-TeX source files for the various CS 40 handouts.
+LaTeX source files for the various CS 40 handouts.